Estádio Presidente Vargas (Ceará)

 The Estádio Presidente Vargas, nicknamed PV, is a multi-purpose stadium located in Fortaleza, Ceará, Brazil.
-It is currently used mostly for association football and American football matches and is the home stadium of América Football Club (CE), Fortaleza, Ferroviário Atlético Clube and Associação Esportiva Tiradentes.
-The stadium holds approximately 20,000 people and was built in 1941.
-The stadium is owned by the Fortaleza City Hall, and it is named after Brazilian president Getúlio Vargas.
+It is currently used mostly for association football matches and also sometimes for American football matches.
+The venue is the home of América Football Club (CE), Fortaleza, Ferroviário Atlético Clube and Associação Esportiva Tiradentes.
+The stadium has a capacity of 20,000 and it was built in 1941.
+The stadium is owned by the Fortaleza City Hall and it is named after Brazilian president Getúlio Vargas.

 The stadium was the largest stadium in Fortaleza until 1973 when the Castelão stadium was inaugurated.

 History

 The Presidente Vargas Stadium was built in 1941 and was considered a modern facility at the time.
 The stadium was walled, had wooden grandstands and a wooden fence separating the field from fans, and a grass pitch (until then all fields in the city had clay which was moistened before games).
-This stadium was officially opened on September 14 of 1941, but the first match took place a week later, on September 21, when Ferroviário beat Tramways of Pernambuco 1-0.
+This stadium was officially opened on September 14 of 1941, but the first match took place a week later, on September 21, when Ferroviário beat Tramways of Pernambuco 1–0.

 Attendance

-The stadium's attendance record currently stands at 38,515, set on May 7, 1989 when Ferroviário and Ceará drew 1-1.
+The stadium's attendance record currently stands at 38,515, set on May 7, 1989, when Ferroviário and Ceará drew 1-1.
 But there are records of an audience of 41,099 in the game Ceará 0-1 Corinthians Brazilian Championship in 1971 but there is no confirmation that this has been official.
 Currently, due to renovations in the stadium and the strictest safety standards, the capacity was reduced to 22,000 spectators.